Artifacts tell stories. Records tell tall tall tales. Every word true ... a history . . .

 "Every bit as creatively challenging as a Radiohead album, sans the 6,000 layers of instruments.
 A quietly militant social commentary." -1340 magazine

 The record that was abandoned in those dark days after Katrina took years to surface.
-Myshkin left Portland alone in early 2008, to live in the mountains of Southern Oregon, eventually co-founding a permaculture focused land-based community and building an earth walled studio home there.
-She took a few years off of music for the first time, and came back to it with renewed curiosity.
-A trip back to New Orleans with a suitcase studio yielded some beautiful raw material from old and new friends which she began to stitch together with some recordings from Portland.
-Months of solo work in her earthen studio, layering sounds and stripping those layers away to lace, finally produced a gem.
+I left Portland alone in early 2008, to live in the mountains of Southern Oregon, eventually co-founding a permaculture focused, land-based community, and building an earth walled studio home there.
+I took a few years off of music for the first time, and came back to it with renewed curiosity.
+A trip back to New Orleans with a suitcase studio yielded some beautiful raw material from old and new friends which I began to stitch together with some recordings from Portland.
+Months of solo work in my earthen studio, layering sounds and stripping those layers away to lace, finally produced a gem.
 Though lush performances by many collaborators are woven into the mix, That Diamond Lust entered the world as a light, intricate, haunted record, the sort that only gets born from solitude.

 ”An intoxicating, meticulously crafted soundscape that showcases the singer’s sumptuous alto to dramatic effect.”— New Orleans Times Picayune

 “Hallucinatory is an excellent sobriquet to lay on this highly arresting cycle operating as Joycean landscape.
 The literacy is stratospheric.” — Acoustic Music Exchange